-The Forest Conservation Policy was developed in 2011 in partnership with The Forest Trust (TFT) and since then SMART has focused on implementation of its many requirements, first on our own plantations and managed estates, and more recently throughout our supply chain.
+The Forest Conservation Policy was developed in 2011 in partnership with The Forest Trust (TFT) and since then GAR has focused on implementation of its many requirements, first on our own plantations and managed estates, and more recently throughout our supply chain.

 Our commitment to forest conservation and no development on peat represents the biggest contribution we can make in avoiding GHG emissions which contribute to climate change.
 This is in line with UN SDG 13 on taking action to combat climate change.